tigera-solutions/visualizing-and-troubleshooting-traffic-and-network-policy-issues-for-AKS/mod/module-4-complex-app-tshoot.md

 - Labels and selectors
 - Policy action rules

+Tier fundamentals to remember

+- Flows will only enter a tier if a policy in the tier selects the workload.
+Otherwise, the tier will be skipped
+- Once a flow enters a tier, it will live or die in that tier unless PASSed out
+- If no policy in the tiers has a rule that matches the flow, the flow will be implicitly denied by the last policy that selected the workload

 For more information about tiers, please refer to the Calico Cloud documentation [Understanding policy tiers](https://docs.calicocloud.io/get-started/tutorials/policy-tiers)